OVERVIEW: The field of

 Required prior reading: None

-Learning Objectives: Please see overview above.
-Students will learn how and what diagnostic imaging tests are optimal for various clinical presentations.
-They will learn how to interpret studies for obvious emergencies and obvious findings.
+LEARNING OBJECTIVES: Please see overview above.
+Students will learn optimal imaging tests for various clinical presentations.
+They will learn how to interpret studies for obvious emergencies and dominant findings.
 They will hone professionalism in dealing with referring physicians who order procedures.

 ASSESSMENT: Please see overview above.
 Assessment is predominantly based on participation, expected to be complete without unexcused absence.
 A noon time case presentation inter-departmental conference is also expected before the end of the rotation.
 Students will be given midpoint feedback evaluations as required by the medical school.

 Weekly schedule: The student is expected to attend ER readout 5 days a week.
 He/she will also attend daily 12:30-1:30 radiology conference given by a rotating attending.
 Between 9 a.m. and 12 p.m. and between 1:30 p.m. and 4 p.m., the student will shadow a teaching attending on 1 of 6 rotations to be assigned by the site director.
 Rotations include: Plain film imaging, body CT imaging, body MRI imaging, neuroradiology, ultrasound imaging, mammography, basic interventional radiology.

 Program Director: Amir K Sepahdari, MD

 Coordinator: Jeannine Kukuk

 E-mail Address: firstname.lastname@example.org